 2017 Omaha Entertainment and Arts Award Nomination, Best two person show, Omaha Nebraska

 Mary Lanning Memorial Hospital, Hastings Nebraska.
 Commissioned art installation completed July 2016

-Western Art and Architecture Ones To Watch: Spotlighting the works of mixed-media artist Kristine Allphin February March Issue 2016 Link
+Western Art and Architecture Magazine, Ones To Watch: Spotlighting the works of mixed-media artist Kristine Allphin February March Issue 2016 Link

 Stuhr Museum, Wings Over the Platte Juried Exhibit, Best of Show "Prairie Platte" February-March 2015